 We know it is a bummer, but please email firstname.lastname@example.org to be put on the notification list for next year’s ordering!

 For more information about our MillionTrees Project, please contact Monique at email@example.com or 309.732.6101.

 - 1 ft to 3 ft tall bare root saplings

 - Plant at least 10-20 feet apart; 30 feet from buildings or power lines

 - Tree guards and/or rabbit wire is recommended

 - Please request only as many as you can plant and care for

 - Review tree species info to determine which type to plant

 Were you one of the recipients of the ONE MILLION trees that Living Lands & Waters has given away?
 Send us an updated photo of how your oak tree is doing, and pass along any words of wisdom for future tree parents!
-We will feature our entries once a month on the LL&W website and Facebook, as well as randomly choose a one name from each month’s entries to win some LL&W swag!
+We will feature our entries once a month on the LL&W website and Facebook, as well as send LL&W s swag for each entry!
 Visit: http://livinglandsandwaters.org/mtp-where-are-they-now/ now to learn more!